-3. MATURITY:
+2. MATURITY

-- a) The weighted average maturity (WAM) of any Money Market Funds, on a dollar- weighted basis, shall not exceed 60 days. - b) The maximum maturity of any investment purchased will be five years and if short-term and long-term pools are used the following restrictions will apply:
+- a) The weighted average maturity (WAM) of any short-term pool, on a dollar-weighted basis, shall not exceed 60 days. - b) The maximum maturity of any investment purchased will be five years with the exception of investments and investment pools authorized by the Board of Supervisors to be invested in longer than five year maturities.

+If short-term and long-term pools are used, the following restrictions will apply:

-Short-term - Money Market Fund 13 months (397 days) Long-term - Extended Fund 5 years
+Short-term pool 13 months (397 days) Long-term pool 5 years

-- c) For purposes of calculating final maturity, the earlier of final maturity date or mandatory put or tender option date will be used. - d) For purposes of calculating the weighted average maturity of the portfolio, the maturity of a variable-rate security will be considered its next interest rate reset date, if there is a reasonable expectation that the security will maintain an approximate value of par upon each adjustment of the security's interest rate at any time until final maturity.
+- c) For purposes of calculating a final maturity date, the earlier of either the final maturity date, pre-refunded date, or mandatory put to tender option date that will be used. - d) For purposes of calculating the weighted average maturity of the portfolio, the maturity of a variable-rate security will be considered its next interest rate reset date, if there is a reasonable expectation that the security will maintain an approximate value of par upon each adjustment of the security's interest rate at any time until final maturity.

-4. DURATION:
+3. DURATION